Citizen Potawatomi Nation: Economic development

 They operate a truck stop, two gas stations, two smoke shops, a bingo hall, two tribal casinos, FireLake Discount Foods in Shawnee, FireLake Golf Course, and First National Bank and Trust, with two locations in Shawnee, one in Holdenville, two in Lawton, and three in communities surrounding Lawton.
-Their estimated economic impact is $422.4 million.
-In March of 2023 the nation was preparing the launch of tribal-owned Sovereign Pipe Technologies, LLC., an HDPE pipe manufacturer, being the first business located at the tribe’s 700-acre industrial park called Iron Horse.
+Their estimated annual economic impact in 2011 was $422.4 million.
+In March 2023 the nation was preparing the launch of tribal-owned Sovereign Pipe Technologies, LLC., an HDPE pipe manufacturer, being the first business located at the tribe's 700-acre industrial park called Iron Horse.
 The industrial park, located about 35 minutes west of Oklahoma City near Shawnee, is less than 10 miles from Interstate 40 and has a connection to the national rail network through the Arkansas-Oklahoma Railroad (AOK).

 Culture

 In January 2006, the tribe opened its extensive Citizen Potawatomi Nation Museum and Cultural Heritage Center in Shawnee.
 The 36000 sqft building houses the nation's research library, archives, genealogy research center, veteran's Wall of Honor, exhibit and meeting space, and a museum store.

 The tribe's annual intertribal powwow is no longer held.
 The Citizen Potawatomi Nation's Family Reunion Festival is held on the final Saturday of June each year.
-It attracts about 5,000 CPN members and their family members for a variety of cultural and other activities over a three-day period.
+It attracts about 5,000 CPN citizens and their relatives for a variety of cultural and other activities over three days.